 20 questions: How to use surveys to engage your team

-Surveys are a powerful tool for gathering insights–-and not just from customers.
-Internally, surveys are a quick, anonymous, and easy-to-implement way to measure engagement at your agency.
+Surveys are a powerful tool for gathering insights—and not just from customers.
+Internally, using surveys to engage your team gives you quick, anonymous, and easy-to-implement insights that can strengthen your agency.

 According to a recent study, nearly half of small businesses do not measure engagement.
 This is a huge missed opportunity to gather data from your teams, as more engagement usually equates to better performance and more revenue.

 Over the last few years, we have used surveys at Design in Mind to improve morale, inform management decisions, and streamline processes.
 Here, we’ve shared the strategies and questions that have made the most impact.